 - a PTE Academic score of at least 53, or

 - Beginning with Summer/Fall 2017 enrollment, the Office of Admissions will exempt applicants of certain English-speaking countries from the English proficiency requirement for admission and will consider these students English Language Proficiency Verified.
 Refer to the list on the Office of Admissions website.
-Acquiring alternative verification during the admission process from the Office of Graduate and Professional Studies via a departmental request.
+Acquiring alternative verification during the admission process from the Graduate and Professional School via a departmental request.
 An international graduate student holding a master’s degree from an accredited institution located in the U.S. qualifies for alternative verification.

 Individual colleges or departments may choose to establish test standards that exceed the University minimums listed above.
 Scores from TOEFL, IELTS and PTE examinations administered more than two years before submission of the admissions application are not eligible for use in attaining English proficiency verification.

 To become eligible to hold a teaching position at Texas A&M University such as Graduate Assistant-Teaching, Instructor, Lecturer, etc., the State of Texas requires that international graduate students attain English proficiency certification either before or after enrollment.

 International graduate students who wish to serve in teaching positions can certify for English proficiency before enrollment by achieving requisite scores on the oral component of the following standardized tests: TOEFL, IELTS or PTE exams.
 [See chart below.]
 Also, departments may request alternative certification under certain conditions [See details below].